0x1496FD0/Baldur-s-Gate-3-Linux-Native-Camera-Tweaks/README.md

 # Linux Native Camera Tweaks

-A native Linux mod for **Baldur's Gate 3** that reworks the game's camera system entirely: full rotation around your character on any axis (including roll), and no more zoom min/max limit.
+A native Linux mod for **Baldur's Gate 3** that reworks the game's camera system: rotation around your character on any axis and no more zoom min/max limit.

 ![Version](https://img.shields.io/badge/version-1.0.0-blue)
 ![Platform](https://img.shields.io/badge/platform-Linux-green)